intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/TLS.md

 -----------

-All socket operations now go through a connection abstraction layer that hides I/O and read/write event handling from the caller.
+All socket operations now go through a connection abstraction layer that hides I/O and read/write inputEvent handling from the caller.

-**Multi-threading I/O is not currently supported for TLS**, as a TLS connection needs to do its own manipulation of AE events which is not thread safe.
+**Multi-threading I/O is not currently supported for TLS**, as a TLS connection needs to do its own manipulation of AE inputEvents which is not thread safe.
 The solution is probably to manage independent AE loops for I/O threads and longer term association of connections with threads.
 This may potentially improve overall performance as well.

 Sync IO for TLS is currently implemented in a hackish way, i.e. making the socket blocking and configuring socket-level timeout.
 This means the timeout value may not be so accurate, and there would be a lot of syscall overhead.
 However I believe that getting rid of syncio completely in favor of pure async work is probably a better move than trying to fix that.
 For replication it would